vgudzhev/playground/README.md

 # playground
-This repository contains code that I am used while learning new technologies.
+This repository contains code that I`ve used while learning new technologies.